 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to other receivables.
-Management believes that the credit risk concentration with respect to financial instruments included in receivables is remote as receivables relate to interest receivable from a major financial institution, related party balances, HST recoverable from the Government of Canada, and other balances which have been subsequently collected.
+The Company's credit risk is primarily attributable to cash and cash equivalents, other receivables and HST recoverable.
+Management believes that the credit risk concentration with respect to financial instruments included in cash and cash equivalents, other receivables and HST recoverable is remote as they relate to deposits and interest receivable from major financial institutions, related party balances, HST recoverable from the Government of Canada, and other balances which have been subsequently collected.
+The maximum credit risk as at September 30, 2012 was \$7,130,903 (September 30, 2011 - \$8,612,837; October 1, 2010 - \$5,733,269).